Radiation Forces and Torques on Janus Cylinders

-Figure~\ref{fig:2D_map} presents the non-dimensional radiation drag (top row), lift (middle row), and torque (bottom row) as functions of the dielectric constant ratio (vertical axis) and interface orientation (horizontal axis).
-The drag and lift are normalized by $F_0$, and the torque by $M_0$, similar to that of the metallo-dielectric case.
+Figure~\ref{fig:2D_map} shows the non-dimensional radiation drag (top row), lift (middle row), and torque (bottom row) as functions of the dielectric contrast (vertical axis) and orientation angle (horizontal axis).
 The left, middle, and right columns correspond to $\varepsilon_{r_1} = 1$, $2$, and $5$, respectively.
-For $\varepsilon_{r_1} = 1$, the figure corresponds to a semi-circular dielectric cylinder, where region $II$ has the same dielectric constant as the surrounding medium, while $\varepsilon_{r_2}$ is varied from 1 to 5.
+For $\varepsilon_{r_1} = 1$, the configuration reduces to a semi-circular dielectric cylinder, where region II matches the surrounding medium.

-The results show that the drag remains symmetric, while the lift and torque are antisymmetric about $\phi_0 =\pi / 2$ and $3 \pi / 2$, consistent with trends observed for metallo-dielectric Janus cylinders.
-As $\varepsilon_{r_1}$ increases, all profiles exhibit sharper features and finer structures, evident across columns from left to right.
+The drag force $\tilde{F}_x$ remains symmetric, while the lift $\tilde{F}_y$ and torque $\tilde{M}_z$ are antisymmetric about $\phi_0 = \pi/2$ and $3\pi/2$, consistent with the symmetry observed in the metallo-dielectric case.
+As $\varepsilon_{r_1}$ increases, the force and torque distributions develop progressively sharper features and finer structures.

-To quantify these observations, we note that for $\varepsilon_{r_1} = 1$ [Fig.~\ref{fig:2D_map}(a)], the drag force ranges from $0$ to $2.25$, reaching zero when $\varepsilon_{r_2}/\varepsilon_{r_1} = 1$ due to the absence of scattering.
-For $\varepsilon_{r_1} = 2$ [Fig.~\ref{fig:2D_map}(b)], the drag force ranges from $0.3$ to $2.4$, with the maximum approximately eight times the minimum.
-For $\varepsilon_{r_1} = 5$ [Fig.~\ref{fig:2D_map}(c)], it ranges from $0.5$ to $2.7$, with the maximum about $5.4$ times the minimum.
-While the maximum drag force remain similar across cases, sharper features develop with increasing $\varepsilon_{r_1}$.
-Similar trends occur for the lift and torque as well, with finer structures and more abrupt variations as $\varepsilon_{r_1}$ increases.
-These fine structures are illustrated more clearly in Appendix \ref{appendix c}, where horizontal and vertical slices of the contour plots from Fig.~\ref{fig:2D_map} are presented.